 Step 1 – Select The Background Eraser Tool

 This tool works by sampling the color from the image.
 Basically, it samples the colors to erase them and then it erases those pixels by matching them with the sampled color.
 Whenever you click on the image to erase its parts this is when it samples the colors to erase.

-You can activate this tool by pressing (E) or alternatively you can hover to Toolbox and it is underneath the eraser tool.
+You can activate this tool by pressing (E) or alternatively you can hover to Toolbox and find it underneath the eraser tool.

-Now open up an image which you’d like to remove the background from.
-I am using this woman portrait image and I just opened it in Photoshop by selecting File > Open.
+Now open the sample image which you’d like to remove the background from.
+I am using this woman portrait image and I opened it in Photoshop by selecting File > Open.

-Step 3 – Using the Background Eraser Tool
+Step 3 – Set The Background Eraser Tool Settings

 Now we’ll set the tool for the use.
 Set the Sampling: Continuous that means it will sample the different colors whenever we click on the area of the image to erase it.
 You can see in our image we have many colors so that is why I selected it.

 Set the Limit: Edges and Tolerance to 25-29%.
 Low tolerance value will limit the eraser near to the sampled color and vice versa.